- Recommended

 Discover the best of Amalfi — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Amalfi trip today.

-A classic Amalfi Coast dessert made with sponge cake and lemon cream, celebrating the area's famous fragrant lemons.
+A delicate sponge cake layered with Amalfi lemon cream.
+It is a signature coastal dessert celebrating the area’s famous fragrant lemons.

 Official public transport app